billyyyyy3320/Billy/blog/Readme.md

 title: About
 ---

-<h1 class="beginning"> Hi, I'm Billy </h1>
+<h1 class="beginning"> Hi, I'm Billy Chin</h1>

+I was born in 1997 and grew up in Taiwan (and still live here).
+My native language is Traditional Chinese.

-I was born in 1997.
-I work as a frontend engineer.
-Developing is one of my habits.
-I make open source contributions and became a part of [VuePress](https://github.com/vuejs/vuepress) core team.
+As you can tell from my posts, I'm a software engineer.
+Currently, I work with [Appier](https://www.appier.com/).
+Besides, I make open source contributions and became a part of [VuePress](https://github.com/vuejs/vuepress) core team.

-I'm going to share some experiences here.
-It might help myself organize my thoughts and learn.
-I'm from Taiwan, so English is not my first language.
-Please don't hesitate to correct me if I'm wrong.
+There's NO material rewards by working on Open Source, but I did learn a lot from it as well as this blog.

 <GetStarted/>